Skip to main content

 Music is one of the five art forms within the arts learning area.
 It contributes to both the overarching outcomes and the four arts-specific outcomes of the curriculum framework, and the specialised study of instrumental music further enhances student learning in music.

-IMSS provides instrumental music services to more than 450 public primary and secondary schools, reaching more than 15,000 students from Years 3 to 12.
+IMSS provides instrumental music services to more than 450 public primary and secondary schools, reaching over 15,000 students from Years 3 to 12.
 In addition to weekly small group instrumental lessons, students have opportunities to participate in enrichment music activities that combine students working collaboratively across year levels and with students from other schools.

 Not all instruments are offered in all schools, school regions and networks.